depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 <br />
 # 2 Multi-Armed Bandits & Upper Confidence Bounds
-  **Motivation**: The Multi-Armed Bandits problem is a framework for understanding the Exploitation vs Exploration tradeoff.
+  **Motivation**: The multi-armed bandits problem is a framework for understanding the exploitation vs exploration tradeoff.
 Upper Confidence Bounds, or UCB, is an algorithmically tight approach to addressing that tradeoff under certain constraints.
-Together, they are important components of how Monte Carlo Tree Search (MCTS), a key aspect of Alpha Go Zero, was originally formalized.
+Together, they are important components of how Monte Carlo Tree Search (MCTS), a key aspect of AlphaGoZero, was originally formalized.
 For example, in MCTS there is a notion of node selection where UCB is used extensively.
-  In this section, we will cover Bandits and UCB.
+  In this section, we will cover bandits and UCB.

   **Topics**:
-  1. Basics of Reinforcement Learning.
+  1. Basics of reinforcement learning.
-  2. Multi-Armed Bandit algorithms and their bounds.
+  2. Multi-armed bandit algorithms and their bounds.

   **Required Reading**:
   1. SB: Sections 2.1 - 2.7.